microsoft/vscode-docs/blogs/2021/11/02/custom-notebooks.md

 Developing REST Book seemed complicated to me at first, but with the large number of VS Code APIs available, programming and creating REST Book was much easier than I expected.
 Most notably, I used the language APIs heavily for syntax highlight and auto-completions for my custom REST querying language.
 Then with the Notebook APIs, I just needed to fill in what should be done when the user of my extension wants to run a query.

 For both of these Notebooks, it was great to leverage the VS Code Notebook UI to create these REPL-like experiences.
-We didn't have to mess around with creating and then having to maintain a UI; we could focus on just the functionality.
+We didn't have to worry about creating and then having to maintain a UI; we could focus on just the functionality.
 ### Make your own custom notebook extension

 The VS Code team recorded a livestream several months back about Custom Notebooks and in it I showcased in a live demo what it's like to create a Custom Notebook extension.
 You can watch it here on Youtube: [VS Code Notebooks: A Deep Dive](https://youtu.be/D-AXZZDTQhM).
 Some of the exact code has changed since the video but the principles are still the same.
 For the most up to date code, you can look at the [Notebook API docs]((api/extension-guides/notebook)).